 Premature and early menopause

 Menopause happens when your reproductive hormones change and there are no eggs left in your ovaries.
-Menopause can happen at the expected age, prematurely or early.
+Menopause can happen at the expected age or later, or you may experience premature or early menopause.

 Topics on this page